-Investor profile Growth-oriented Fund currency EUR Fund manager DWS Investment GmbH Inception date June 18, 2001 (for differing inception dates for individual unit classes, please see the unit class overview below) Initial issue price The initial issue prices for individual unit classes are provided in the unit class overview below.
-Performance benchmark MSCI World Value TR net in EUR, administered by MSCI Limited Reference portfolio (risk benchmark) MSCI World Value TR net in EUR Leverage Maximum of twice the fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg.
+Investor profile Risk-tolerant Fund currency EUR Fund managers DWS Investment GmbH Inception date March 9, 2011 (for differing inception dates for individual unit classes, please see the unit class overview below) Initial issue price The initial issue prices for individual unit classes are provided in the unit class overview below.
+Performance benchmark - Reference portfolio (risk benchmark) 50% MSCI Emerging Markets, 15% JP Morgan EMBIG Diversified in EUR, 15% JP Morgan - GBI-EM Composite Index in EUR, 10% JPM CEMBI in EUR (unhedged), 10% JP Morgan Global One Month Cash Index in USD Leverage Maximum of twice the fund's assets.
+Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
 A bank business day is a day on which the banks are open and settle payments.
 Order acceptance All orders are submitted on the basis of an unknown net asset value per unit.
 Orders received by the Management Company or the paying agent at or before 1:30 PM Luxembourg local time on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
 Orders received after 1:30 PM Luxembourg local time are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
-Value date In the case of a purchase, the equivalent value is charged two bank business days after issue of the units.
-The equivalent value is credited two bank business days after redemption of the units.
-Fractions of units Up to three decimal places Maturity date No fixed maturity Publication of the filing of the Management Regulations in the Trade and Companies Register (RESA) January 19, 2024 Entry into force of the Management Regulations December 8, 2023
+Value date In the case of a purchase, the equivalent value is charged within two bank business days after issue of the units.
+The equivalent value is credited within two bank business days after redemption of the units.
+Maturity date No fixed maturity Fractional units Up to three decimal places Publication of the filing of the Management Regulations in the Trade and Companies Register (RESA) December 22, 2023 Entry into force of the Management Regulations November 17, 2023